MarinaShmovganets/lighthouse/readme.md

 * **[Web Page Test](https://www.webpagetest.org)** — An [open source](https://github.com/WPO-Foundation/webpagetest) tool for measuring and analyzing the performance of web pages on real devices.
 Users can choose to produce a Lighthouse report alongside the analysis of WebPageTest results.

+* **[SpeedCurve](https://speedcurve.com)** — SpeedCurve is a tool for continuously monitoring web performance across different browsers, devices, and regions.
+It can aggregate any metric including Lighthouse scores across multiple pages and sites, and allows you to set performance budgets with Slack or email alerts.
+SpeedCurve is a paid product with a free 30-day trial.

 ## Related Projects
 Other awesome open source projects that use Lighthouse.